volodymyroliinyk/joplin-plugin-my-calendar/README.md

 ### ICS import section (Desktop Joplin only)

-Import behavior: each event from ics file is unique by uid, first import note as event will be created, socond import each not will be updated or ignored, depends from
+Import behavior: each event from ics file is unique by uid, first import note as event will be created, second import each not will be updated or ignored, depends on all ics event properties.

 - Form for ICS file import:
     - Target notebook select box and reload list button;